Sergey Bogomyako - stock.adobe.c

-“Denmark may well have taken the bulk of the hyperscale activity since 2017 with Google, Apple and Facebook but now it looks like Sweden and Norway are catching up.
+“Denmark may well have taken the bulk of the hyperscale activity since 2017, with Google, Apple and Facebook, but now it looks like Sweden and Norway are catching up.
 One notable absence is AWS, however they do seem to be building more in continental Europe beyond the traditional markets,” he adds.

 Investor interest in Nordic datacentres on the rise

-Beyond the talk of take-up rates and rising demand for compute capacity, another sign the Nordic datacentre market is coming of age can be seen in the increasing amounts of investor interest the region is attracting, adds Galvin.
+Beyond the talk of take-up rates and rising demand for compute capacity, another sign the Nordic datacentre market is coming of age can be seen in the increasing amount of investor interest the region is attracting, adds Galvin.

 As proof of this, he points to the recent acquisitions of two Norwegian datacentre developers, DigiPlex and Green Mountain, by separate investment firms, with both deals taking place in July 2021.

-On this point, Computer Weekly understands that DigiPlex received more than 100 expressions of interest from potential investors when news that it was up for sale emerged.
+On this point, Computer Weekly understands DigiPlex received more than 100 expressions of interest from potential investors when news that it was up for sale emerged.